AtmanAdarsh/task-manager/README.md

 5. **Data Persistence**

-   - Tasks are saved in the browser's `localStorage`, ensuring they persist even after the page is refreshed.
+   - Tasks are saved in the browser's `localStorage`, ensuring they persist after the page is refreshed.

 ---